fastavro/fastavro/docs/writer.rst

 Using the record hint to specify which branch of a union to take
 ----------------------------------------------------------------

-In addition to the tuple notation for specifing the name of a record, you can also include a special `-type` attribute (note that this attribute is `-type`, not `type`) on a record to do the same thing.
+In addition to the tuple notation for specifying the name of a record, you can also include a special `-type` attribute (note that this attribute is `-type`, not `type`) on a record to do the same thing.
 So the example above which looked like this::